 In 2007, cell phone history witnessed one of its most iconic and cherished moments.
 Apple released the first iPhone, known as the iPhone 2G, and shocked everyone.
-It’s development, which had started in 2005, had been kept under wraps.
+Its development, which started in 2005, had been kept under wraps.

 The iPhone had quad-band GSM cellular connectivity, internet browsing, a multimedia player, and a telephone, all in one device.

-The very next year, the company released iPhone 3G and introduced the App Store, which allowed developers to create applications for the their phone.
+The very next year, the company released iPhone 3G and introduced the App Store, which allowed developers to create applications for their phones.

 The First Android Phone

-The O.G of Android phones, the T-Mobile G1, also known as the HTC Dream, arrived in the market in 2008.
+The O.G. of Android phones, the T-Mobile G1, also known as the HTC Dream, arrived on the market in 2008.

 It ran on a Linux-based Operating System that fascinated Google.
 Google and Open Handset Alliance further developed the OS to compete with other operating systems available in the market, especially iOS.

-Android offered integrating with Google services.
+Android offered integration with Google services.
 As a response to Apple’s App Store, Google announced Android Market in 2008.